-Motability is a charity set up by the government to enable people with a disability to get around and be more independent.
+Motability is a charity set up by the government The Government are the people who run the country.
+The Government decide how much tax people should pay and how things like the National Health Service (NHS) should work. to enable people with a disability to get around and be more independent.

-If you get a mobility allowance like Disability Living Allowance, you should be able to get help from Motability, who takes all or part of your mobility benefit to pay for the lease of the vehicle you choose.
+If you get a mobility allowance like Disability Living Allowance or PIP, you should be able to get help from Motability, who will take all or part of your mobility benefit to pay for the lease of the vehicle you choose.

 Adapted and wheelchair access vehicles are also available.
-More on the Motability Scheme.
+Find out more about the Motability Scheme.

 The London Taxicard scheme provides door-to-door transport in London taxis at lower costs for people with mobility problems.

-Many people with a learning disability benefit from it.
+Many people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. benefit from it.
 The Taxicard can be used 24 hours a day, 365 days a year.

 The benefits of the scheme differ in each borough so contact your local council to ask about the Taxicard Scheme in your borough.
 Apply for a Taxicard in your borough or find out more.